Tipi with Battle Pictures

 In a collaborative effort with The Coltrane Group, an Oklahoma-based organization focused on the revitalization of the All-Black Towns of Oklahoma, the Oklahoma History Center will open a pictorial exhibit of colorized images of Boley, Oklahoma, circa 1920–30.
 The exhibit, entitled "Colored Memories," is comprised of 25 digitally colorized photographs from Boley, the "crown jewel" of All-Black Towns.

-The exhibit will open on Martin Luther King Jr. Day, January 19, 2015, and will be on display until June 30, 2015.
+The exhibit will be on display until June 30, 2015.
 The 25 prints will be available for viewing in the Chesapeake Events Center of the Oklahoma History Center.
+Please note the Chesapeake Events Center is used for special events and meetings; we recommend calling (405) 522-0765 in advance to ensure the room will be open on the day of your visit.

 The Coltrane Group/History in Progress was founded by André L. Head, chief executive officer, and his wife, Jessilyn Hall-Head, chief operating officer, with the mission of preserving the heritage and rich legacy of Oklahoma’s historic All-Black Towns.
 Head also has produced and directed a series of documentaries on the All-Black Towns of Oklahoma, another project about which he is extremely passionate.
 For detailed information about the "Colored Memories" exhibit and the endeavors of The Coltrane Group, contact the group at 405-568-7700 or email@example.com.